cfantasia/CMGWPrimeGroup/doc/README.txt

 can be found in

 (a) /castor/cern.ch/user/c/cleonido/wprime/v161/ (made with V00-01-61, and
-o 34.20 pb^-1 of real data processed with 38X
+o 36.1 pb^-1 of real data processed with 38X (November 4th reprocessing)
 o MC samples are processed with 38x (Fall10)
 Use UserCode/CMGWprimeGroup/config/samples_cross_sections_v8/v8b/v9.txt)